You are here

 Other observations

 The majority of vehicles crossing the border had Ukrainian licence plates issued in the Luhansk region or Russian Federation licence plates.
-A significant number of vehicles with ”LPR” plates were also observed crossing the border in both directions on a daily basis.
-The OTs also noticed vehicles with Armenian, Georgian and Lithuanian licence plates.
+A significant number of vehicles with “LPR” plates were also observed crossing the border in both directions on a daily basis.
+The OTs also observed vehicles with Georgian, Lithuanian and transit German licence plates.

 Categories: Central Europe